 With this in mind, I still knew I could create a delicious, healthier version of apple crisp that would satisfy everyone’s sweet tooth!
 Even though I haven’t sacrificed flavor for nutrition, this is still a healthier dessert choice.

-Lower glycemic index – Since this recipe gets its sweetness from apples, maple syrup, and coconut sugar, it won’t cause the dramatic blood sugar spikes white sugar does.
+Lower glycemic index – Since this recipe gets its sweetness from apples, maple syrup, and coconut sugar, it’s lower on the glycemic index than most desserts.

 High in protein – Gluten free apple crisp uses lots of oats, oat flour, and almond flour, all of which are much higher in protein than white flour.

 Fruit based – Apples not only taste delicious, but they are a wonderful source of nutrition as well!
-They are high in various vitamins and fiber and have numerous health benefits!
+High in various vitamins and fiber, they are a great addition to a healthy diet.

 What Type of Apples Should I Use?